vanyle/neatjs/DOC.md

 ## NetworkPool - class

 NetworkPool represent a set of neural networks that are designed to solve the same task.
+The pool makes the networks evolve together and stores them into various groups called species to promote innovation.
 ```js
 // Function that the networks of the pool will try to evolve towards.
 function predictGoal(x,y){